trquinn76/classification/classification-uk/README.md

 Specifies a User defined Config File.
 This configuration value is shared with other Classification libraries.
 - Cmd Line Property: `classificationConfigFile`
 - Environment Variable: `CLASSIFICATION_CONFIG_FILE`

+##### National Caveats (Eyes Only) Order

+Determines the order of National Caveats when they are displayed.
+Valid values are: `alphabetical` and `ukfirst`.
+The `alphabetical` value is the default.
+- Cmd Line Property: `classificationUkEyesOnlyOrder`
+- Environment Variable: `CLASSIFICATION_UK_EYES_ONLY_ORDER`
+- Config File Property: `io.github.trquinn76.classification.uk.eyes.only.order`

 ##### Development OFFICIAL String